 Illustration 2: A city traffic department is subpoenaed by a plaintiff in a personal injury case for its internally maintained video footage of an intersection where plaintiff claims defendant caused him injury.
 The city traffic department has no interest in the litigation and has sole possession, custody, or control of the requested documents and ESI.
-A non-party subpoena is appropriate here, and the protections and cost-shifting mechanisms under Rule 45 should be fully available to the city traffic department.
-To the extent cost shifting is appropriate, those costs should be allocated to the plaintiff.
+A non-party subpoena should be used, and the protections and cost-shifting mechanisms under Rule 45 should be fully available to the city traffic department.
+To the extent cost shifting is appropriate, the court may allocate those costs to the plaintiff.